VaishnaviBhattaru/RecipeApp/README.md

 Run the Application:

-bash
-Copy code
-npm start
+Copy code- npm start

 Build for Production:

-bash
-Copy code
-npm run build
+Copy code -  npm run build

 Deploy:
 You can deploy the app using platforms like Netlify, Vercel, or AWS.
 Usage
 Search for a Recipe: Enter the name of any dish in the search bar.